Hydroxyl radical

-The hydroxyl radical, denoted as •OH or HO•, (Note: The dot (•) indicates a free radical, an atom or molecule with an unpaired electron.
-The notations •OH and •HO are chemically identical and used interchangeably.
-The •HO order is often used in reaction chemistry (such as astrochemistry) to visually emphasize the roles of the hydrogen and oxygen atoms.) is the neutral form of the hydroxide ion (OH^{–}).
+The hydroxyl radical, denoted as HO^{•} or ^{•}OH, (Note: The dot indicates a free radical (an atom or molecule with an unpaired electron).
+A raised dot (^{•}) is preferred; a centered dot (•) is better than no dot.
+H-first is preferred; O-first breaks an ordering rule.
+Dot-on-the-O is preferred; dot-on-the-H implies an incorrect condition.
+Still, OH^{•} is highly used and ^{•}HO is often used in reaction chemistry (such as astrochemistry) to visually emphasize the roles of the hydrogen and oxygen atoms.
+Dot-last is nice to have; dot-first risks confusion with the hydroxy group, \sOH.
+Some fields simply write OH or HO.) is the neutral form of the hydroxide ion (OH^{–}).
 As a free radical, it is highly reactive and consequently short-lived, making it a pivotal species in radical chemistry.

 In nature, hydroxyl radicals are most notably produced from the decomposition of hydroperoxides (ROOH) or, in atmospheric chemistry, by the reaction of excited atomic oxygen with water.
 They are also significant in radiation chemistry, where their formation can lead to hydrogen peroxide and oxygen, which in turn can accelerate corrosion and stress corrosion cracking in environments such as nuclear reactor coolant systems.
-Other important formation pathways include the UV-light dissociation of hydrogen peroxide (H_{2}O_{2}) and the Fenton reaction, where trace amounts of reduced transition metals catalyze the breakdown of peroxide.
+Other important formation pathways include the UV-light dissociation of hydrogen peroxide (H2O2) and the Fenton reaction, where trace amounts of reduced transition metals catalyze the breakdown of peroxide.

-In organic synthesis, hydroxyl radicals are most commonly generated by photolysis of 1-Hydroxy-2(1H)-pyridinethione.
+In organic synthesis, hydroxyl radicals are most commonly generated by photolysis of 1-hydroxy-2(1H)-pyridinethione.

 The hydroxyl radical is often referred to as the "detergent" of the troposphere because it reacts with many pollutants, often acting as the first step to their removal.
 It also has an important role in eliminating some greenhouse gases like methane and ozone.
 The rate of reaction with the hydroxyl radical often determines how long many pollutants last in the atmosphere, if they do not undergo photolysis or are rained out.
 For instance, methane, which reacts relatively slowly with hydroxyl radicals, has an average lifetime of >5 years and many CFCs have lifetimes of 50+ years.
-Pollutants, such as larger hydrocarbons, can have very short average lifetimes of less than a few hours.
+Other pollutants, such as larger hydrocarbons, can have very short average lifetimes of less than a few hours.

-The first reaction with many volatile organic compounds (VOCs) is the removal of a hydrogen atom, forming water and an alkyl radical (R^{•}):
+Its first reaction with many volatile organic compounds (VOCs) is the removal of a hydrogen atom, forming water and an alkyl radical (R^{•}):